Skip to content

 Step 5: Implement the Action Plan

-The final step is put everything into practise!
+The final step is to put everything into practice!
 This may involve updating procedures, training HR staff, and improving communication with employees.
 It is important to monitor progress and make adjustments as necessary.

 Our HR audit checklist template provides a solid starting point for your review.
 It specifically focuses on onboarding, recruitment, and HR management – three areas that directly impact employee relations and HR professionals daily!